kyubxy/MouseRemoval/README.md

 ### Configuration
 Unlike its windows counterpart, pynput mouse removal does not use a config file.
 Your best bet is to edit the source directly.
 All keybinds are stored in the `DEFAULT_BINDS` dictionary.

+### Limitations
+- enabling mouse mode consumes *all* keyboard input.
+Things like alt dragging are now impossible

 ## Disclaimer
 This is a program that literally manipulates your mouse and blocks keyboard input.
 MouseRemoval isn't designed to be malicious but sometimes shit can hit the fan when you're not looking.
 I take no responsibility for any damages caused by this program.